 Who We Are

-Midwest Today was launched in June 1992 , by Larry Jordan and Julie Campbell, who serve as publisher/editor and associate publisher, respectively.
+Midwest Today was launched in June 1992.
+Larry Jordan and Julie Campbell serve as publisher/editor and associate publisher, respectively.
 We are located in Panora, Iowa -- a small community about 50 miles west of Des Moines.
-Here, in a sylvan setting surrounded by wooded hills, abundant wildlife and beautiful Lake Panorama, issues of our magazine are prepared using Power Mac computers.
-The actual presswork is done out-of-state with high-speed, heat-set presses to produce a glossy, full-color magazine that goes into 19 states.
+Here, in a sylvan setting surrounded by wooded hills, abundant wildlife and beautiful Lake Panorama, issues of our magazine are prepared.

-FAX machines, e-mail, overnight delivery services and modems enable us to assemble our publication from such divergent and far-flung sources.
+FAX machines, e-mail, overnight delivery services and modems enable us to assemble our publication from diverse and far-flung sources.
 It's a pretty amazing process, and even though we have two months to do each issue, we're busy all the time.
-We're glad so many new readers are enjoying Midwest Today, and are thrilled that our new "Online" version will literally be available to the world.
+We're glad so many new readers are enjoying Midwest Today, and are thrilled that our "Online" version is literally available to the world.
 We're proud of the fact that Midwest Today offers a substantive, relevant and incisive approach to covering the Heartland.